Applying to the Chemistry REU Program

 - The name and contact information for two references who will submit letters of recommendation on your behalf.
 After you submit your application, have your references send their letters to the email address REU@wwu.edu with the subject line: Your last name, REU reference letter.

-- Your preferred area of research (synthetic, biochemistry, materials).
+- Your preferred area of research (synthetic, biochemistry, materials, computational).
 Descriptions of each faculty’s research may be found on the websites for Chemistry Department and Western Washington University.
-The following faculty are available for the Summer 2017 program:
+The following faculty are available for the Summer 2018 program: